zzyAnna/RAGEN/README.md

 ## Train Models
+Please checkout the <a hred="https://ragen-tutorial.readthedocs.io/">documentation</a> for more details.
+Here we provide a simple guideline to train models with RAGEN.
 ### Create data

 On the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban) and [FrozenLake](https://gymnasium.farama.org/environments/toy_text/frozen_lake/) tasks, We create 10k first-round-observation data for training, respectively.